tahakhan0/Weather-App/README.md

 # Weather-app
-This is a basic weather app created using python's framework known as Flask.
+This is a simple weather app created using python's Flask framework.
 Openweather api is used as the primary weather service provider.
+Link to the application: https://weatherapplicationn.herokuapp.com/results